python/cpython/Doc/howto/perf_profiling.rst

 ----------------------------------

-If you are working with a Python interpreter that has been compiled without frame pointers you can still use the ``perf`` profiler but the overhead will be a bit higher because Python needs to generate unwinding information for every Python function call on the fly.
+If you are working with a Python interpreter that has been compiled without frame pointers, you can still use the ``perf`` profiler, but the overhead will be a bit higher because Python needs to generate unwinding information for every Python function call on the fly.
 Additionally, ``perf`` will take more time to process the data because it will need to use the DWARF debugging information to